 Abigail Ratchford Shares Unreal Lingerie Picture On Instagram

-Ratchford, who is a major fan favorite here at The Smoke Room, posted a photo of herself in lingerie, and this one is bound to grab your attention.
+The social media sensation posted a photo of herself in scandalous lingerie, and this one might be enough to have your head spinning in circles.
 (SLIDESHOW: These Women On Instagram Hate Wearing Clothes)

-We know absurd content when we see it, and this one didn’t let us down at all.
-In fact, we loved it!
+Is it the craziest post we’ve ever seen out of Ratchford on Instagram?
+Probably not, but I can still guarantee you don’t want to miss this one.
 (SLIDESHOW: 142 Times Josephine Skriver Barely Wore Anything)

-Decide what you think for yourself by taking a look below.
+Give it a look below, and decide for yourself what you think.
 (SLIDESHOW: 71 Times Samantha Hoopes Stripped Down)

 View this post on Instagram

-You’d have to be crazy to not be a gigantic fan of Ratchford.
-Her Instagram feed is downright insane, and it’s full of crazy photos.
+It will never get old watching Ratchford drop some fire online for her millions of followers around the globe.
+She’s on an unreal level.
 (SLIDESHOW: This Blonde Bombshell Might Be The Hottest Model On The Internet)

-I pulled out a few of her bests one for all of you to look at.
-You’re going to enjoy them all!
+For anybody who might need some more proof, I suggest you take a glance below at some more of her fire posts.
 (SLIDESHOW: 60 Times Abigail Ratchford Wore Almost Nothing)

 View this post on Instagram